pawancodes22/Chaperone-Plant-Website/README.md

 ### Adding functionality to 'Add to Cart' Button
 - Creating the AddPopUp Component
-  -Created an AddPopUp component inside src/components/.
+  - Created an AddPopUp component inside src/components/.
-  -Installed the reactjs-popup package by running 'npm install reactjs-popup' -Imported the Popup component from reactjs-popup into AddPopUp.
+  - Installed the reactjs-popup package by running 'npm install reactjs-popup'
+  - Imported the Popup component from reactjs-popup into AddPopUp.
--Integrating the Popup for the Add to Cart Button -Referred to the React Popup documentation and integrated the relevant popup type.
+- Integrating the Popup for the Add to Cart Button
+  - Referred to the React Popup documentation and integrated the relevant popup type.
 The popup was then customized to meet the project’s requirements.
-  -The ‘Add to Cart’ button was set as the trigger for the popup, which displays a checkout modal when clicked.
+  - The ‘Add to Cart’ button was set as the trigger for the popup, which displays a checkout modal when clicked.
--Managing State with useState Hook and adding close button -Used the useState hook to manage the state of the checkout process.
+- Managing State with useState Hook and adding close button
+ - Used the useState hook to manage the state of the checkout process.
 This tracks whether the checkout button inside the modal is clicked.
- -Imported 'x' icon from 'react-icons' for the close button.
+ - Imported 'x' icon from 'react-icons' for the close button.
--Displaying the Final Modal:
+- Displaying the Final Modal:
- -Once the checkout button inside the modal is clicked, the state is updated, and a final Congratulations Page is displayed.
+ - Once the checkout button inside the modal is clicked, the state is updated, and a final Congratulations Page is displayed.
- -The Congratulations page includes a ‘Continue Shopping’ button, which closes the modal and returns the user to the main shopping area.
+ - The Congratulations page includes a ‘Continue Shopping’ button, which closes the modal and returns the user to the main shopping area.
 ## Challenges Faced
 ### 1. Pagination Implementation
 **Challenge:** Implementing pagination posed some difficulties, especially when specifying different variables such as noOfPages, lastIndex, firstIndex, and currentPage.
 I had to determine where to add these variables and how to manage state with useState to ensure the Home page re-renders whenever the page changes.